SRON-ESG/HyperGas/doc/source/batch_processing.rst

 - ``azimuth_diff_max (float)``: The maximum of azimuth of minimum rotated rectangle.
-  - keep this as default unless you find obvious wrong plume pixels Refer to `:doc:plume_mask` for guidance on adjustments.
+  - keep this as default unless you find obvious wrong plume pixels Refer to :doc:`plume_mask` for guidance on adjustments.

 - ``dist_max``: The maximum of dilation distance (meter)
-  - keep this as default unless you find obvious wrong plume pixels Refer to `:doc:plume_mask` for guidance on adjustments.
+  - keep this as default unless you find obvious wrong plume pixels Refer to :doc:`plume_mask` for guidance on adjustments.

 Reprocessing (optional)